TeamEver/everblock/README.md

 ## Media directory hygiene

 Only image and media assets should be stored inside `views/img/`.
-The automated clean-up run by `EverblockLegacyTools::cleanObsoleteFiles()` will remove any executable files (such as `.php`, `.phtml` or `.phar`) that are found there, even if they match patterns from `.gitignore`, while preserving placeholder `index.php` files.
+The automated clean-up run by `EverblockTools::cleanObsoleteFiles()` will remove any executable files (such as `.php`, `.phtml` or `.phar`) that are found there, even if they match patterns from `.gitignore`, while preserving placeholder `index.php` files.

 | Action | Label | Description | Parameters |
 | --- | --- | --- | --- |